alex-muliande/Pitch/README.md

 The project was done using python3.6

 ## Description
 An application that will make your time count,adding pitches as well as reviewing other peoples pitches.

+A live link of my app https://rocky-ravine-33665.herokuapp.com/

 ## Author